NewEconoLab/NNS-EN/nns_protocol.rst

 register a subdomain name

-nnshash is the namehash of the domain names that is to be operated.
+nnshash is the namehash of the domain names that are to be operated.

 subdomain is the subdomain name that is to be operated.

 newowner is the scripthash of the new owner’s address.

-ttl is the time to live of the domain name( block height)
+TTL is the time to live of the domain name( block height)

 If succeed, return [1], if fail, return [0]